Pamela Anderson Wraps Her Gorgeous Body In A Gauzy White Sweater In Sultry Snap

 "Tell a lie once and all your truths become questionable," said Pamela's makeup artist, Marlayna Pincott.

-Artist Marcus Suarez and former Real Housewives of Miami star Elaine Lancaster added emojis as their commentary.
+Artist Marcus Suarez and former Real Housewives of Miami star Elaine Lancaster added emoji as their commentary.